Miguelkarp/Data-Science_Course/readme.txt

+# Title:
+## Description
+	Repository of a Data Science and Machine Learning projects which will predict the power output of a Turbine.

+	The goal is create a optimized regression model to ilustrate the algoritms involved on Machine Learning Techniques.

+## Structure of data

-The columns in the data are as follows:
+### The columns in the data are as follows:

-Time - Hour of the day when readings occurred temperature_2m - Temperature in degrees Fahrenheit at 2 meters above the surface relativehumidity_2m - Relative humidity (as a percentage) at 2 meters above the surface dewpoint_2m - Dew point in degrees Fahrenheit at 2 meters above the surface windspeed_10m - Wind speed in meters per second at 10 meters above the surface windspeed_100m - Wind speed in meters per second at 100 meters above the surface winddirection_10m - Wind direction in degrees (0-360) at 10 meters above the surface (see notes) winddirection_100m - Wind direction in degrees (0-360) at 100 meters above the surface (see notes) windgusts_10m - Wind gusts in meters per second at 100 meters above the surface Power - Turbine output, normalized to be between 0 and 1 (i.e., a percentage of maximum potential output)
+- Time - Hour of the day when readings occurred
+- temperature_2m - Temperature in degrees Fahrenheit at 2 meters above the surface
+- relativehumidity_2m - Relative humidity (as a percentage) at 2 meters above the surface
+- dewpoint_2m - Dew point in degrees Fahrenheit at 2 meters above the surface
+- windspeed_10m - Wind speed in meters per second at 10 meters above the surface
+- windspeed_100m - Wind speed in meters per second at 100 meters above the surface
+- winddirection_10m - Wind direction in degrees (0-360) at 10 meters above the surface (see notes)
+- winddirection_100m - Wind direction in degrees (0-360) at 100 meters above the surface (see notes)
+- windgusts_10m - Wind gusts in meters per second at 100 meters above the surface
+- Power - Turbine output, normalized to be between 0 and 1 (i.e., a percentage of maximum potential output)

 Notes:
 	1) Likely many of these variables will not be very relevant.
 They are included here but do not need to be included in the final models.